 Now most of the work in this field is done on a computer, and some employers offer the option of working remotely.

 Medical Coding or Programmed Clinical Coding is the health information management system used by local, national and international health institutions and agencies.
 It is standardized medical symbols, abbreviations and terms used to diagnose and describe patients’ conditions as well as to identify pharmaceuticals and medical devices in various branches of medicine.
-The medical encoder analyzes, processes, and translates the medical information in the patient’s medical record from alphabetic codes to standardized digital codes, and medical coding is one of the most promising and high-demand professions in all countries of the world.
+The medical coder analyzes, processes, and translates the medical information in the patient’s medical record from alphabetic codes to standardized digital codes, and it is one of the most promising and high-demand professions in all countries of the world.

-Medical coding is used to divide and classify diseases and epidemics and standardize them internationally for the exchange of experiences and the search for treatments and medicines, and is used to store health information about each patient that can be retrieved in the event of resorting to foreign intervention or in the event of the patient returning to the hospital, and medical coding is also used in medical statistics By determining the rates of deaths, births, epidemics and the most common diseases in a single country or in the world.
+Medical coding is used to divide and classify diseases and epidemics and standardize them internationally for the exchange of experiences and the search for treatments and medicines and is used to store health information about each patient that can be retrieved in the event of resorting to foreign intervention or in the event of the patient returning to the hospital, and it is also used in medical statistics By determining the rates of deaths, births, epidemics and the most common diseases in a single country or in the world.

 In the summary of the article, it can be said that the answer to what is medical coding is that it encodes all data and information about medical and health procedures for patients and converts them into digital reports within international standards.

-If you liked this article, please don’t forget to share your thoughts and best with HBC in the comments and let us know your opinion about what is medical coding and the available information about medical coding jobs.
+If you liked this article, please don’t forget to share your thoughts and best with HBC in the comments and let us know your opinion about what is medical coding and the available information about its jobs.
 If you have valuable content to share on Healthcare Business Club you can publish your content for free and share your knowledge with all healthcare business professionals, send your articles to the HBC editorial team on [email protected] please don’t hesitate to contact us at any time.